 Footnotes by ESN:

-1 Rob’s email to ESN: “I Told PCG That I Wouldn’t Tolerate Any Harassment” and his article: Expose` on the Royal Vision.
+1 Email from Rob Blaze to ESN: “I Told PCG That I Wouldn’t Tolerate Any Harassment” and his article: Expose` on the Royal Vision.

 2 Basil Wolverton (a comic artist and WCG elder) was behind the grotesque and horrifying pictures in 1975 in Prophecy and other WCG literature.
 Read: Basil Wolverton and “The Bible Story” (letter to ESN).

 3 Read 2012 letter: Brian Davis is an Abusive Tyrant.
-As of 2017, Brian Davis was a PCG HQs pastor and Regional Director of Western U.S. As of 2020, Davis was Northeast United States regional director.
-Update: Brian Davis’ wife Suzanne died in 2019.
-He remarried nine months later.
+As of 2017, Brian Davis was a PCG HQs pastor and regional director of Western U.S. As of 2020, Davis was Northeast United States regional director.
+Update: Brian Davis’ wife Suzanne died December 3, 2019.
+He remarried nine months later to Ivy Gwen Mckoy.
 Read 2020 letter: Brian David and His New Wife.